openjdk/panama-foreign/doc/panama_ffi.md

 ### Downcalls

-We will now look at how foreign functions can be called from Java using the native linker.
+We will now look at how foreign functions can be called from Java using the foreign linker abstraction.
 Assume we wanted to call the following function from the standard C library:

 ```c
 size_t strlen(const char *s);